jamiemcstay/Project-1/README.md

 When putting my site through Wave Accessibility for an evaluation of its accessibility, it reported poor contrast of the small red text in the tours section and within the reviews of the album section on the home page.

->I acknowledged this and attempted to change it,  but opted to leave the text as it was because I believe the text worked as part of the design, and there as good contrast with the other elements around it.
+I acknowledged this and attempted to change it to a bolder text,  but opted to leave the text as it was because I believe the text worked as part of the design, and there as good contrast with the other elements around it.

 ![Wave report of of contrast score](docs/testing/wave-score.png)

 ## Deployment

->The steps I followed to deploy my project were as follows:
+The steps I followed to deploy my project were as follows:

 1. Accessed my gituhub respository.
 2. Clicked on settings tab.